kchro/plato/README.md

         - compiling: ```ace -G grammar.dat -g path-to-config.tdl```
         - ```ace -g inflatemrs.dat -f ```

-      - [ ] given default rule settings, run ACE on sentences
+      - [x] given default rule settings, run ACE on sentences
       - [x] why are we making tmp rule files?
       - [x] what does inflatemrs.dat do?
       - [x] what does paraphrase-op.dat do?
       - [x] what does ergopen.dat do?
       - [x] what does xmlify do?
-- [ ] set up the AWS
+- [x] set up the AWS
-- [ ] get all the source code
+- [x] get all the source code
 - [ ] platopy
   - [ ] might be hopeless, but code refactoring from java to python
-    - [ ] why refactor? plato.jar is deprecated and it'll take longer to learn java and the openproof framework than to write up the python classes to do exactly what i need
+    - [ ] why refactor? plato.jar doesn't work, and it'll take longer to learn the openproof framework than to write up lightweight python classes
     - [ ] server that controls a lifecycle
       - [ ] user
         - [ ] request new learning goal